-- 13.6.9 Environment Agency flood zone maps (EA Flood Map for Planning, undated) indicate that the Application Site is located in Flood Zone 3; however, the Environment Agency has confirmed this reflects tidal flood risk rather than fluvial flood risk.
-The Application Site currently benefits from the presence of primary defences with an effective crest level of 6.1 m AOD which provide a 1 in 150-year standard of protection.
-Areas of the Application Site also benefit from a secondary flood defence, known as the Sea Bank or 'Roman Bank', with a crest level of approximately 5.2 m AOD. - 13.6.10 Surface water flood risk on the Application Site is primarily very low, with small areas of increased surface water flood risk, across the Application Site, associated with existing drains / watercourses and localised low-lying points.
-The Application Site is largely agricultural although there may be some highway drainage associated with Nursery Road along the western boundary of the Application Site. - 13.6.11 The risk of flooding from sewers is considered to be low.
-The Application Site is not located in an area at risk of flooding from canals or reservoirs. - 13.6.12 Therefore, the primary source of flooding that may affect the Application Site is from tidal flooding with a minimal risk of surface water flooding. - 13.6.13 The FRA, Appendix 13.2 provides a detailed description of the baseline flood risk of the Study Area.
+- 13.6.9 Environment Agency flood zone maps (EA Flood Map for Planning, undated) indicate that the Principal Application Site is located in Flood Zone 3; however, the Environment Agency has confirmed this reflects tidal flood risk rather than fluvial flood risk. - 13.6.10 The Principal Application Site currently benefits from the presence of primary defences with an effective crest level of approximately 6.1 m AOD which provide a 1 in 150-year standard of protection.
+These are in the process of being raised to 6.4 m AOD by the Environment Agency as part of the 'Haven Banks' upgrade programme.
+Areas of the Principal Application Site also benefit from a secondary flood defence, known as the Sea Bank or 'Roman Bank', with a crest level of approximately 5.2 m AOD. - 13.6.11 Surface water flood risk on the Principal Application Site is primarily very low, with small areas of increased surface water flood risk, across the Principal Application Site, associated with existing drains / watercourses and localised low-lying points.
+The Principal Application Site is largely agricultural although there may be some highway drainage associated with Nursery Road which bisects the western part of the Principal Application Site.

+- 13.6.12 The risk of flooding from sewers is considered to be low.
+The Principal Application Site is not located in an area at risk of flooding from canals or reservoirs. - 13.6.13 Therefore, the primary source of flooding that may affect the Principal Application Site is from tidal flooding with a minimal risk of surface water flooding. - 13.6.14 The FRA in Appendix 13.2 provides a detailed description of the baseline flood risk of the study area.